Georgykarat/Jouer/README.md

 Application for RU market to find players in boardgames and track statistics

-Currently have: Home page, Auth mechanism
+Currently have: Home page, Auth mechanism, Feed page concept

 Version: 0.0.1